Form 1116 Explanation Statement: What You Need to File

 What to Include in Your Form 1116 Explanation Statement

-First, calculate the Foreign Tax Credit with the limitation guidelines.
-Your Foreign Tax Credit cannot exceed your total US tax obligation multiplied by a fraction.
+You will also need to show your calculation for the Foreign Tax Credit.
+Show how you arrived at the numbers you entered on Part II of Form 1116.
+Remember: Your Foreign Tax Credit cannot exceed your total US tax obligation multiplied by a fraction.
 The fraction is your taxable foreign income divided by your total taxable income from US and foreign sources.

 The Foreign Tax Credit Formula: